 - Each program has a minimum to run.

 - Space is limited.
 Registration is first-come, first-served.
 Registration begins in November.

-- Games: played against other independent schools and inter-squad scrimmages.
+- Games are played against other independent schools and also inter-squad scrimmages.

 - Tuition includes practices and games, transportation, and uniforms.

 Ski Club - Grades 6-8

 In the winter we also offer Ski Club, a popular program for Grades 6 - 8.
 Participants travel to a nearby Pocono Mountain ski facility for several Friday evenings over the course of two months.